Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Introduction

-While improving the control of the ballistic flow at the events has been under much focus, the development of different ballistic flows other than the standard translational updates has received smaller attention, see for example \cite{Vanetti_2017,Bierkens_20}.
+While improving the control of the ballistic flow at the events has been under much focus, the development of alternative ballistic flows beyond standard translational updates has received smaller attention, see for example \cite{Vanetti_2017,Bierkens_20}.
 Indeed, more involved flow schemes may lead to an increased difficulty in computing the event time in complex systems.
 However, the potential accelerations could counterbalance this effect.
-More importantly, any ECMC application to anisotropic particles, as dimers or more generally molecules, requires the introduction of sequences of rotations, in order to thermalize all degrees of freedom.
-Because of the lack of rotational-flow schemes, ECMC has thus up to now only been applied to tethered-type \cite{Harland_2017,Hollmer_2022} or elastic \cite{Harland_2017} interactions in anisotropic particles, so that translations can still thermalize the systems, or has been coupled to some Metropolis scheme to generate rotational moves \cite{Klement_2021}.
-In addition to simulating all anisotropic models, devising non-reversible general flows may further lead to accelerations, as \cite{Klement_2021} observes that the more anisotropic the particles in a system are, the more important the observed accelerations is when introducing non reversibility.
+More importantly, any ECMC application to anisotropic particles, as dimers or more generally molecules, necessitates the introduction of sequences of rotations to achieve thermalization across all degrees of freedom.
+This is required by the irreducibility condition, i.e. every admissible configurations is reachable from any other admissible configurations, in order to get a unique invariant measure.
+Because of the lack of rotational-flow schemes, ECMC has so far been exclusively applied to tethered-type \cite{Harland_2017,Hollmer_2022} or elastic \cite{Harland_2017,Faulkner_2018} interactions in anisotropic particles, so that translations can still thermalize the systems, or has been coupled to some Metropolis scheme to generate rotational moves \cite{Klement_2021}.
+In addition to simulating all anisotropic models, devising non-reversible general flows may lead to further accelerations.
+It has been for instance observed that introducing non-reversibility leads to accelerations that are greater as the anisotropy of the particles is more pronounced \cite{Klement_2021}.
 Finally, the design of generalized flows more generally raises the question around the understanding of the necessary fundamental conditions in ECMC versus the convenient sufficient choices, which is reminiscent of the global balance vs detailed balance question.